Algebra (singer): Early life

 Blessett's mother was a gospel singer and bass player, and Blessett grew up to the sounds of soul music, gospel and R&B. Like many R&B singers, she sang in a gospel choir when she was in school.
 However, she was not passionate about the experience, and decided to do it only because she was not good at sports, but still wanted to stay after school with her friends.

-Music career
+Career

 Blessett started doing background vocals, among others for R&B artists Monica and Bilal.
 This earned her a contract with Rowdy Records in Atlanta.
 She has toured with Anthony Hamilton, and collaborated with India.Arie.
 At a later age she learned to play the guitar, and started to do her own gigs in the Atlanta club scene.
 She writes her own songs.

 Blessett released her first single, "U Do It For Me", on the Kedar Entertainment label in 2006.
 She released her first album, Purpose, in 2008.

 In 2014, her sophomore effort Recovery was released.